Reed College: Residence halls

 Reed houses 945 students in 18 residence halls on campus and several college-owned houses and apartment buildings on or adjacent to campus.
 Residence halls on campus range from the traditional (i.e., Gothic Old Dorm Block, referred to as "ODB") to the eclectic (e.g., Anna Mann, a Tudor-style cottage built in the 1920s by Reed's founding architect A. E. Doyle, originally used as a women's hall), language houses (Spanish, Russian, French, German, and Chinese), "temporary" housing, built in the 1960s (Cross Canyon – Chittick, Woodbridge, McKinley, Griffin), to more recently built dorms (Bragdon, Naito, Sullivan).
-There are also theme residence halls including everything from substance-free living to Japanese culture to music to a dorm for students interested in outdoors activities (hiking, climbing, bicycling, kayaking, skiing, etc.).
+Reed also offers three interest-based housing options as of 2026: The Sustainability and Environmental Justice Collective in Garden House, the Students of Color Community, and the Queer Collective.
+Before the COVID-19 pandemic, the school offered a wider range of interest-based housing including everything from substance-free living to Japanese culture to music to a dorm for students interested in outdoors activities (hiking, climbing, bicycling, kayaking, skiing, etc.).
 The college's least-loved complex (as measured by applications to the college's housing lottery), MacNaughton and Foster-Scholz, is known on campus as "Asylum Block" because of its post-World War II modernist architecture and interior spaces dominated by long, straight corridors lined with identical doors, said by students to resemble that of an insane asylum.
 Until 2006, it was thought that these residence halls had been designed by architect Pietro Belluschi.

-Under the 10-year Campus Master Plan adopted in 2006, Foster-Scholz is scheduled to be demolished and replaced, and MacNaughton to be remodeled.
+Under the 10-year campus master plan adopted in 2006, Foster-Scholz is scheduled to be demolished and replaced and MacNaughton to be remodeled.
 According to the master plan, "The College's goal is to provide housing on or adjacent to the campus that accommodates 75% of the [full-time] student population.
-At present, the College provides on-campus housing for 838 students".
+At present, the College provides on-campus housing for 838 students."

 In Spring 2007, the college broke ground on the construction of a new quadrangle called the Grove, with four new Leed certified residence halls (Aspen, Sequoia, Sitka, Bidwell).
 They opened on the northwest side of campus in Fall 2008.
 A new Spanish House residence was completed.
 Together, the five new residences added 142 new beds.

 Reed also has off-campus housing.
 Many houses in the Woodstock and Eastmoreland Portland neighborhoods are traditionally rented to Reed students.

 On February 21, 2018, Reed announced the construction of the "largest residence hall in its history".
 Completed in Fall 2019, Trillium houses an additional 180 students, boosting Reed's housing capacity to nearly 80% of the student body, up from 68%.
 The addition of Trillium guarantees housing for both freshman and sophomores, as students were formerly subjected to a housing lottery after freshman year.
 The new building is also designed to meet "LEED Platinum standards", and Reed is currently evaluating proposals to put solar panels on the roof.